Misoprostol Side Effects

 Gastrointestinal side effects, especially diarrhea, are dose-related and typically transient.
 However, profound diarrhea has led to severe dehydration in rare cases.
 Diarrhea may be aggravated by magnesium-containing antacids.

-While administration with meals helps to minimize gastrointestinal side effects, dosage reductions may be necessary in some patients who develop severe diarrhea.
+While administration with meals helps to minimize gastrointestinal side effects, dosage reductions may be necessary in some patients who develop severe diarrhea.[Ref]

-Gastrointestinal side effects, including diarrhea (up to 40%), abdominal pain (up to 20%), nausea (3.2%), flatulence, and dyspepsia, are commonly associated with misoprostol therapy.
+Gastrointestinal side effects, including diarrhea (up to 40%), abdominal pain (up to 20%), nausea (3.2%), flatulence, and dyspepsia, are commonly associated with misoprostol therapy.[Ref]

 Genitourinary side effects occur in up to 3.3% of female patients and include spotting, cramps, hypermenorrhea, dysmenorrhea, and postmenopausal vaginal bleeding.
-In addition, urinary incontinence has been reported.
+In addition, urinary incontinence has been reported.[Ref]

 Postmenopausal bleeding may occur in patients treated with misoprostol.
 It is recommended that patients who develop postmenopausal bleeding undergo gynecological evaluation to rule out non-drug related pathology.

 A 25-year-old female developed stress urinary incontinence after one month of misoprostol therapy.
 The patient was rechallenged with misoprostol with symptoms recurring after 7 days of therapy.
-Urodynamic studies revealed a deficiency in urethral resistance while on misoprostol.
+Urodynamic studies revealed a deficiency in urethral resistance while on misoprostol.[Ref]

 Nervous system side effects of misoprostol are rare, but include headache, dizziness, and neuropathy.
-Lethargy and delusions have been described with concomitant use of misoprostol and phenylbutazone or naproxen.
+Lethargy and delusions have been described with concomitant use of misoprostol and phenylbutazone or naproxen.[Ref]

-A case of severe hyperthermia has been reported in a 20-year-old woman, in the immediate postpartum period, shortly after receiving an oral dose of misoprostol 800 mcg for prophylaxis against postpartum hemorrhage.
+A case of severe hyperthermia has been reported in a 20-year-old woman, in the immediate postpartum period, shortly after receiving an oral dose of misoprostol 800 mcg for prophylaxis against postpartum hemorrhage.[Ref]

-Hypersensitivity reactions, including anaphylaxis, have been reported.
+Hypersensitivity reactions, including anaphylaxis, have been reported.[Ref]

-Hematologic abnormalities are uncommon, but include thrombocytopenia, purpura, anemia, abnormal differential, and increases in ESR.
+Hematologic abnormalities are uncommon, but include thrombocytopenia, purpura, anemia, abnormal differential, and increases in ESR.[Ref]

 Misoprostol-induced fever has been reported in the literature.
 The incidence of fever is related to misoprostol dosage and route (highest incidence found in the high-dose sublingual routes).
-However, there appears to be genetic variations between ethnic groups and intrapartum clinical factors.
+However, there appears to be genetic variations between ethnic groups and intrapartum clinical factors.[Ref]

-A higher rate of caesarian delivery is reported in a study (n=425) of women, with a prior history of cesarean, given misoprostol for induction of labor.
+A higher rate of caesarian delivery is reported in a study (n=425) of women, with a prior history of cesarean, given misoprostol for induction of labor.[Ref]

 Metabolic side effects have included chills.

-More misoprostol resources
+More about misoprostol

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.